Student Organization Funding

-The General Budget consists of university entities and facilities (e.g., Student Union, Wellness Center) and student organizations who receive GAF allocations from the Students' Association to fund their yearly operating budgets.
+The General Budget consists of university entities and facilities (e.g., University Student Union, Miller Wellness Center) and student organizations who receive GAF allocations from the Students' Association to fund their yearly operating budgets.
 The General Budgeting process occurs each spring semester for the following fiscal year.
-Student organizations that receive a New Venture allocation are added to the General Budget.

 Student Promotion Fund

 The Student Promotion Fund is an event-based grant program co-operated by the SDSU Students' Association and the Brookings Chamber and Visitors Bureau.
 The purpose of the fund is to recruit and sponsor events designed to provide entertainment value and enhance the collegiate experience for students and to encourage students to remain on campus and in the Brookings community on weekends during the academic year.